 City of Bridges: brings a down payment assistance grant.

 Home seller: gets the market rate price for their home.

 This program provides income-qualified, mortgage-ready homebuyers with a flexible grant towards their down payment, closing costs, or home repairs.
 In exchange, the homebuyer signs a ground lease, and the home and homeowner become a part of the community land trust!

-That $30,000 investment will stay with the house – permanently.
-The home’s maximum resale price is restricted by the CLT ground lease, ensuring that a moderate income buyer in the future will be able to purchase the house.
+Through the CLT model, the $35,000 grant will stay with the house – permanently.
+The home’s maximum resale price is restricted by the CLT ground lease, ensuring that the new homeowner can build equity while also making sure that a moderate income buyer in the future will be able to purchase the house.